thereseohanlon/java-training-revenue/README.md

 7. Cut the code from the main class we previously wrote and put it here.
 The main class should now be empty, except for the line ```SpringApplication.run(TagTraining...``` which initializes our whole app.
 What we want to do in this method is to simply get the screening for a name we pass in from our browser from our service.
 Then instead of printing the result, simply returning it.
 This means then result will then display on our browser.
 8. Add the ```@GetMapping("/screenings")``` annotation to give ourselves a path to our new method.
 This will be the route to call the controller which Spring will map our URL to.
 9. Run the Spring app and test it out!
 Try hitting ```http://localhost:8080/screenings/Joe``` from **Postman** and the result for Joe should come back.
+10. Don't forget to merge your Day 2 changes into your master branch!

 [conditional_logic]: <https://app.pluralsight.com/course-player?clipId=08c83d54-1d3e-456a-b122-cb3673f607b3>
 [if_else_statements]: <https://app.pluralsight.com/course-player?clipId=a8930d13-7598-4dd4-b2c6-6b7b0af0f90a>